exakat/exakat-docs/Reference/Rules/Structures/NoAppendOnSource.rst

 +++++++++++++++++++

   Do not append new elements to an array in a foreach loop.
 Since PHP 7.0, the array is still used as a source, and will be augmented, and used again.
+Thanks to `Frederic Bouchery <https://twitter.com/FredBouchery/>`_ for the reminder.

 .. code-block:: php